Subject-specific outreach programme 2024-2025

 The events are free of charge.

-Full details and booking forms can be foud on our Insight Days page
+Full details and booking forms will be made available later this academic year on our Discover Days page.

 Motivational talks in schools